 Logs act like “thermal batteries” and can, under the right circumstances, store heat during the day and gradually release it at night.
 This generally increases the apparent R-value of a log by 0.1 per inch of thickness in mild, sunny climates that have a substantial temperature swing from day to night.
 Such climates generally exist in the Earth’s temperate zones between the 15th and 40th parallels.

-Because log homes don’t have conventional wood-stud walls and insulation, they often don’t satisfy building code energy standards that require prescribed insulation R-values.
+Log homes don’t have conventional wood-stud walls and insulation.
+So, they often don’t satisfy building code energy standards that require prescribed insulation R-values.
 However, several states — including Pennsylvania, Maine, and South Carolina — have exempted log-walled homes from normal energy compliance regulations.
-Others, such as Washington, have approved “prescriptive packages” for various sizes of logs, but these may or may not make sense in terms of energy efficiency.
+Others, such as Washington, have approved “prescriptive packages” for various sizes of logs.
+However, these may or may not make sense in terms of energy efficiency.

 Log Cabin Insulation Kits